webcatalog/webcatalog-legacy/content/dev/submit-via-github.md

     - sports
     - travel
     - utilities

+- `ios_title`: Provide if you want to use an alternative name for iOS home screen.
+[What is the maximum length the iOS application name can be?](https://stackoverflow.com/questions/6094954/what-is-the-maximum-length-the-ipad-application-name-can-be)

 - `ios_status_bar_style`: The iOS status bar style of your app.
 Set to `default`, the status bar appears normal.
 If set to `black`, the status bar has a black background.
 If set to `black-translucent`, the status bar is black and translucent.
 If set to `default` or `black`, the web content is displayed below the status bar.
 If set to `black-translucent`, the web content is displayed on the entire screen, partially obscured by the status bar.
 If this field is not set, `default` will be used.